CDT Day 73 — September 6

 We made it into our rooms in time to dodge the apocalyptic dust storm kicked up by a huge thunderstorm.
 Spice and I gazed out our window, drawn to it by the howling wind outside.
 Debris raced by and cars pulled over.
 We traded texts with Rooster and Crunchberry in the adjacent room, in awe of how terrible it was out there and how grateful we were to be inside.

 We collected a bunch of packages from the post office right before closing time.
-A lot of Spice’s gear showed up, including a friend’s backpack and sleeping bag, so that she can return to the modern age.
+A lot of Spice’s new gear showed up, including a friend’s backpack and sleeping bag, so that she can return to the modern age.
 Good gear.
 She’s excited to give it a try.
 I’m also excited to announce that Gronk Ball, a Bluetooth speaker for bros, is now with us.
 It may weigh three pounds, but the party is always worth it.

 Pineapple and Seadog showed up at the motel.
 Socializing commenced.
 Bedtime was reached.
 Sleeping commenced.
 I’m unspeakably thankful to be out of the heat, with abundant water and in good company.
 Rawlins is a little bit rough around the edges, but it is everything that I had hoped for.